smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/masteradvanced.rst

 The PID File
 ------------

-The `run` folder contains a file called `interactivespaces.pid`.
+The `run` folder contains a file called `smartspaces.pid`.
 This file gives the Process ID (or PID) of the operating system process the Master is running under.
 The file contains only the Process ID number with nothing else, including no end of line characters.